-On top of a rock between two rivers, standing sentry over the city of Bolzano and surrounding valley stands the Castel Firmiano.
+Between two rivers, on top of a rock called Monte di Mezzo, standing sentry over the city of Bolzano and surrounding valley stands the Castel Firmiano.
 Its name in German is Schloss Sigmundskron.
 Not much is left of the original structure, but it is still a good example of pre-10th century Tyrolean fortresses.
 The castle is the seat of the Messner Mountain Museum.

 Castel Firmiano Bolzano